open-policy-agent/contrib/opa-iptables/docs/tutorial.md

   localhost:8181/v1/data/iptables/ruleset
 ```

-Once we had added data to OPA, it's time to write policy, which is when evaluated returns list of IPTable rules.
+Once we had added data to OPA, it's time to write policy, which is when evaluated returns list of `RuleSet`.

-**Note: Evaluated Policy must need to return a list of rules describes in JSON**
+> Note: This extension expects list of RuleSet during insertion and deletion of rules.
+Therefor your policy must need to returns **list of RuleSet**.

 **security-policy.rego**: